jealous/stockstats/README.md

 * `df['boll_ub']` is the upper band
 * `df['boll_lb']` is the lower band

-The default window of boll is defined by `BOLL_PERIOD`.
-The default value is 20.
+The default window of boll is 20.
 You can also supply your window with `df['boll_10']`.
 It will also generate the `boll_ub_10` and `boll_lb_10` column.

-The default period of the Bollinger Band can be changed with `StockDataFrame.BOLL_PERIOD`.
+The default period of the Bollinger Band can be changed with `set_dft_window('boll', n)`.
 The width of the bands can be turned with `StockDataFrame.BOLL_STD_TIMES`.
 The default value is 2.

 #### [MACD - Moving Average Convergence Divergence](https://en.wikipedia.org/wiki/MACD)